How to Solve iPhone Sound Not Working?

 2.9 Factory Reset your iPhone

 This is the last step that you can take up to get the sound back on your devices.
-If your ‘my iPhone sound not working’ problem persists even after doing all the above steps, this is your last option.
+If your ‘my iPhone sound not working’ or 'my iphone speaker is not working' problem persists even after doing all the above steps, this is your last option.
 Factory Reset will delete all the content and data of your phone and send it back to the state when the manufacturer sold it.
-This is how you do it -
+You can create a backup before factory resetting the iPhone to avoid data loss on iPhone.
+This is how to factory reset iPhone -

 Go to the ‘Settings’ and then choose the ‘General’ option.
 You will find the ‘Reset all settings’ and ‘Erase all content and Settings’ option.
 Go for the reset of all settings, and a Factory reset will be initiated.